Two-Way Street of Misunderstanding: The Double Empathy Problem

 Choose Curiosity: Replace “I know what they’re like” with “I wonder what their experience is.”
 Seek to understand, not to confirm your pre-existing bias.

-Value Neurodiversity: Recognize that different neurotypes, like autism, are not wrong, but different.
+Value Neurodiversity: Recognise that different neurotypes, like autism, are not wrong, but different.
 The autistic perspective of directness, deep focus, and logical consistency is not a deficit; it’s a valuable and necessary way of being in the world.

 Create Inclusive Spaces: Build groups and communities that consciously make room for different communication styles.
 Prioritize explicit, clear communication and welcome passionate debate.